-There can be little doubt, but that the circumstance of our muscular feelings of resistance being less liable to delusion than those of sight, has given rise to the variety of notions which, from a very early period, have been entertained on the nature of spiritual beings.
+There can be little doubt, but that the circumstance of our muscular feelings of resistance being less liable to delusion than those of sight, has given rise to a variety of notions which, from a very early period, have been entertained on the nature of spiritual beings.
 Thus, Lucretius, as he is translated by Creech:

-"Nor must we think these are the blest abodes, The quiet mansions of the happy gods, Their substance is so thin, so much refin'd, Unknown to sense, nay, scarce perceiv'd by mind.
+"Nor must we think these are the blest abodes, The quiet mansions of the happy gods, Their substance is so thin, so much refin'd, Unknown to sense, nay, scarce perceiv'd by mind; Now, since these substances can't be touch'd by man, They cannot touch those other things that can; For whatsoe'er is touch'd, that must be touch'd again.
+Therefore, the mansions of those happy pow'rs Must be all far unlike, distinct from ours; Of subtle natures suitable to their own;"